Items you absolutely need if you’re traveling with a baby

 There are several similar brands available, all do roughly the same job.
 Just be careful not to overload the back of a stroller or it becomes liable to tipping over.

-Forget pack and play systems unless weight and size are no object; these old-style “travel cots” are out and the newer, more versatile Traveller style cots and pop up pods are in!
+Forget bulky play n play systems unless weight and size are no object;ย these old-style “travel cots” are out, and the newer, more versatile Traveller-style cots and pop-up pods are in! ย

-It depends how long you want your product to last you and what sort of travelling you do.
-We love the KidCo Peapod from newborn (or Peapod Plus from 6 months) which is like a canopy tent.
+It depends on how long you want your product to last you and what sort of traveling you do.
+We love the KidCo Peapod from newborn (or Peapod Plus from 6 months), which is like a canopy tent.

-However, we later discovered the Phil & Teds Traveller Cot and this would really be our top choice to last you through to the toddler years as well – super lightweight though does involve a few construction skills.
+However, we later discovered the Phil & Teds Traveller Cot and this would be our top choice to last you through to the toddler years as well – super lightweight, though it does involve a few construction skills.
 If you’re using it outside, don’t forget your bassinet sunshade.

 RELATED POST: Sleeping on the go and dealing with jet lag

 We have used and loved our Skip Hop Portable Changing Mat.
-Being small but all in one means we can easily swap it from bag to bag, or throw it under the stroller for use at home or away.
+Being small but all-in-one means we can easily swap it from a diaper bag to carry-on bag, or throw it under the stroller for use at home or away.

-You can still fit your travel-sized ‘bits’ like a pocket diaper cream, disposal sacks, wipes and a little sanitiser into the pockets.
+You can still fit your travel-sized ‘bits’ like a pocket diaper cream, disposal sacks, wipes, and a little sanitizer into the pockets.

-Moved on a stage?
-If you’re approaching potty training, check out this great post for tips dealing with this difficult stage on the move, and our detailed guide to picking out portable potties!.
+Moved on a stage with older kids?
+If you’re approaching potty training, check out this great post for tips dealing with this difficult stage on the move and our detailed guide to picking out portable potties!

-Over the years these aden + anais extra-large muslin swaddles have become a much-beloved item (yes even with bigger kids too!).
+Over the years, these aden + anais extra-large muslin swaddles have become a much-beloved item (yes, even with bigger kids, too!).
 They are so immensely versatile from cleaning up spills to swaddling, emergency sun cover or breastfeeding cover, quick blanket for on a lawn – we’ve used them for just about everything!
+They are undoubtedly one of the top baby travel essentials you’ll want on your list.

 Being so light and thin they are especially good for warmer climates and very easy to rinse and dry if they do get dirty.
 You MUST have some of these in your travel bag – and I bet you will for years to come!